 No. Regardless of their age, if a player is playing in a 13u or 14u event they will be required to swing the appropriately “dropped” bat.

-If you have any specific questions, our Customer Coaches are available 24/7 via telephone at 866-321-2287, email at firstname.lastname@example.org, or you can click here to live chat.
+If you have any specific questions, our Bat Experts are available via telephone at 866-321-2287, email at firstname.lastname@example.org, or you can click here to live chat.
 Don't forget, we'll be here for you from click to hit!